polkadot-fellows/JIPs/JIP-3.md

 ### 111: Guarantee received

-Emitted if receiving a work-report guarantee succeeds, and the guarantee is deemed valid (CE 135).
+Emitted if receiving a work-report guarantee succeeds (CE 135).
+This should be emitted before the guarantee is checked.
+If the guarantee is found to be invalid, a "peer misbehaved" event should be emitted.

     Event ID (ID of the corresponding "receiving guarantee" event) Guarantee Summary

-### 112: Invalid guarantee received

-Emitted when an _invalid_ work-report guarantee is received from a peer (CE 135).
-Note that a "guarantee receive failed" event should _not_ be emitted in this case.

-    Event ID (ID of the corresponding "receiving guarantee" event) Guarantee Summary
-    Reason (Why is the guarantee considered invalid?)

-### 113: Guarantee discarded
+### 112: Guarantee discarded

 Emitted when a guarantee is discarded from the local guarantee pool.